 Why Do Employers Push The Boundaries?

 Before we jump into what you can do about job creep, let’s look at the parents’ role in this.
 I’ve talked with countless employers and most of them are clueless about how much of a problem job creep really is.
 From their perspective their nanny’s declarations of “it’s no problem at all!” are true.
 They see their nanny happily jump in and do the extra task easily, quickly, and on time.
-Do they realize they’re asking her to do something that’s not in her job description?
+Do they realize they’re asking them to do something that’s not in their job description?
 Yes and they’re grateful for the help.
 Do they see it as a problem for their nanny?
 No, they see it as a small ask and something that the nanny truly doesn’t mind doing.
 Of course there are some employers who intentionally ignore boundaries but in general, most employers don’t have the villainous motives nannies often assume they do in these situations.
 The gold nugget here is that most employers react positively when their nanny sets clear and appropriate boundaries.
 Yes, they will miss the extra help – who wouldn’t? – but they value the relationship more than the tasks.

 What’s My Favor Threshold?